Protein Intake Calculator

 By multiplying your BMR by your activity factor you now have an estimate of the total number of calories you should eat each day to maintain your current weight.

-If you are at your ideal weight, you can simply use this number to determine your daily calorie needs.
+If you are trying to maintain your weight, you can simply use this number to determine your daily calorie needs.
 However, if you are looking to lose or gain weight, you first need to adjust this number based on weight goals.

 In the above example, if this woman was moderately active, her TDEE would be: